PLAN YOUR VISIT

 Our Group Tours use a selection of works from our current exhibitions to foster close observation, critical thinking, and rich discussions that support learning standards through an inquiry-based approach.
 Tours are led by a Virginia MOCA educator and can be designed for all age levels.
 They are available as both virtual and in-person experiences and are free of cost.

 Art Making Workshops are also available to in-person tour groups.
-This opportunity lets students respond to the concepts in the main exhibition(s) through a creative, hands-on activity.
+This opportunity lets students respond to the concepts in LaToya M. Hobbs: Flourish through a creative, hands-on activity.
 This experience is led by a Virginia MOCA educator.
 The cost is $4 per student.

-As an ever-changing museum, Virginia MOCA relies on the unique perspectives and talents of exhibiting artists to further our shared understanding of contemporary art.
-We invited selected artists from More Than Shelter, Made in VA, and Brian Kreydatus: Homebodies to share insight in their own words about the inspiration, process, and techniques that shaped their artwork.
+As an ever-changing museum, Virginia MOCA relies on the unique perspectives and talents of exhibiting artists and community members to further our shared understanding of contemporary art.
+We invited artists, curators, and community voices to share insight into our current exhibitions Kara Walker: Cut to the Quick and LaToya M. Hobbs: Flourish.

 Accessible through your internet-connected personal device, the audio tours are available in both English and Spanish.
 To listen, scan the QR code on gallery labels or access here on our website.